Sports-Club-Management-Platform/microsite/docs/Architecture.md

 ### Identity Provider

 This microservice provides authentication and user identity management using AWS Cognito.
 It ensures secure access to the platform by handling user login, token generation, and session management.

-### System Logs and Metrics

-The system collects data about itself and its inner logic to provide insightful information to system administrators.

 ## Microservices Architecture